Sakari Mattila: Fulham FC

 On 4 August 2015 Mattila signed for Fulham FC for an undisclosed fee.

 On 8 August 2016 his contract was terminated by mutual consent.

 Sønderjyske Elitesport

 Two days after he terminated his contract with Fulham FC, Matilla signed for SønderjyskE.
 He signed a three-year contract.
 Mattila made his Superliga debut on 14 August 2016 in a match against Brøndby when on 64th minute he replaced Adama Guira as a substitute.

 Fredrikstad

 On 29 July 2018, Mattila signed a contract with Fredrikstad.

 International career

-He made his debut for the Finnish national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico.
+He made his debut for the Finland national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico.
 Mattila earned his second cap for Finland on 5 March 2014, in the 2:1 away win over Hungary in a friendly match after coming on as a last minute substitute for Roman Eremenko.
 Mattila made his UEFA European Championship qualification match debut on 29 March 2015 on Windsor Park when Mixu Paatelainen chose him to the starting eleven for a match against Northern Ireland.